-The Vatican is a city-state in the very center of Rome that realizes the interests of the Pope and the Catholic clergy.
-At the same time, millions of tourists visit it for the sake of exploring the countless riches and magnificent heritage of the eras of Ancient Rome and the Renaissance, which today are exhibited in the Vatican Museums.
-They amaze with their wealth and power, presenting incredible masterpieces to even the most sophisticated art historians.
+The Vatican is a city-state in the heart of Rome, which realizes the interests of the Pope and the Catholic clergy.
+At the same time, millions of tourists visit it for the sake of acquaintance with the countless riches and luxurious heritage of the eras of Ancient Rome and the Renaissance, which are now exhibited in the Vatican museums.
+They amaze with their wealth and sophistication, presenting incredible masterpieces to even the most sophisticated art critics.

 Top 10 interesting places and activities:

 Enjoy art in the halls of the Vatican Museums

 Look into the Sistine Chapel

 Admire the library at the Apostolic Palace

 Take a walk through the courtyards of Pinia, Belvedere and Square Courtyard